Harrisburg, Illinois

 Located at the concurrency of U.S. Route 45, Illinois Route 13, Illinois Route 145, and Illinois Route 34, Harrisburg is known as the "Gateway to the Shawnee National Forest", and is also known for the Ohio River flood of 1937, the old Crenshaw House (also known as the Old Slave House), the Tuttle Bottoms Monster, prohibition-era gangster Charlie Birger, and the 2012 EF4 tornado.
 A Cairo and Vincennes Railroad boomtown, the city was one of the leading bituminous coal-mining distribution hubs of the American Midwest between 1900 and 1937.

 At its peak, Harrisburg's population reached 16,000 by the early 1930s.
 The city had one of the largest downtown districts in Southern Illinois.
 The city was the 20th-most populated city in Illinois outside the Chicago metropolitan area and the most-populous city in Southern Illinois outside the Metro East in 1930.
-However, the city has seen an economic decline due to the decreased demand for high-sulfur coal, the removal of the New York Central railroad, and tributary lowlands leaving, much area around the city unfit for growth due to flood risks.
+However, the city has seen an economic decline due to the decreased demand for high-sulfur coal, the removal of the New York Central railroad, and tributary lowlands leaving much area around the city unfit for growth due to flood risks.

 History

 Pioneer and native coexistence

 At the beginning of recorded American history, the Harrisburg area was inhabited by several Algonquian tribes, including the Shawnee and Piankashaw, who lived in the dense inland forests.
 Prior to the arrival of European settlers, the Piankashaw tribe was driven out by the more aggressive Shawnee.
 European settlement in Illinois began with the French from 1690 and reached its peak about 1750, mainly along the Mississippi River.
 American settlers arrived in 1790.
 The French came as merchants and missionaries, with farming supplementing the need for trade.
 The result had benefited both the settlers and the Native Americans.
 The American migration, however, followed treaties which resulted in land being distributed through American Law, ignoring previous indigenous rights.
-Encroachment ensued and caused hard feelings between the Indians and the settlers who moved into the interior and along migration routes.
+Encroachment ensued and caused hard feelings between the Native Americans and the settlers who moved into the interior and along migration routes.
 Many of the Indians allied themselves with the British to resist, though trade with the Americans was an important reason why the Native Americans remained largely peaceful.

 The town of Harrisburg was platted a few miles south of the junction of the Goshen and Shawneetown–Kaskaskia Trail, two of the first pioneer trade routes in the state.
 Prior to the War of 1812, most of the population of today's Saline County lived in cabins clustered around blockhouses to protect against Indian attack and dangerous wildlife such as cougars and bears.
 Permanent settlements in the forested area were inevitable with the influx of more settlers, and the first land entry was made in 1814 by John Wren and Hankerson Rude.
 By 1840 the settlers outnumbered the Native Americans, and most of the black bear population of the county had been killed off by 1845.